Ernesto Bertarelli: B-Flexion

 Between 2002 and 2009, Bertarelli served as a board director of UBS AG.

 Management of the family's combined wealth is through B-Flexion, which invests through a number of separate specialist investment partnerships including such areas as real estate, technology, hedge funds and life sciences.

-These businesses include Kedge Capital, an investment management group specialising in hedge funds and private equity; a UK real estate investment fund, Crosstree; and Gurnet Point Capital, a fund based in Boston that invests in healthcare and life science business.
+These businesses include Kedge Capital, an investment management group specialising in hedge funds and private equity; a UK real estate investment fund, Crosstree; and a technology fund, Forestay Capital.

-As well as these businesses, B-Flexion, which is headquartered in Geneva, with offices in London, Jersey, Boston and Dublin, also manages investment holdings itself, including an allergy immunotherapy group Stallergenes-Greer, Corium, Corium Pharma Solutions, a contract development and manufacturing company, and a number of asset management businesses such as Longview and Capital Four.
+B-Flexion, which is headquartered in Geneva with offices in London, Jersey, Boston and Dublin, also manages investment holdings itself, including an allergy immunotherapy group Stallergenes-Greer, Corium, Corium Pharma Solutions, a contract development and manufacturing company, and Paratek Pharmaceuticals, an antibiotic company.
+B-Flexion is shareholder owner in several asset management businesses, such as Longview Partners, Capital Four, Landfair Capital and Twelve Securis.

 Campus Biotech

 On 22 May 2013, it was announced that a consortium led by the Bertarelli family and comprising Hansjörg Wyss, the École Polytechnique Fédérale de Lausanne (EPFL) and the University of Geneva had been successful in their bid for the former Merck Serono site in Geneva, which had been put up for sale when that company announced in April 2012 that it would be closing its Geneva headquarters.
 The name of the joint initiative is Campus Biotech and the site became a ‘centre of excellence in the fields of healthcare, biotechnology and life sciences’.
-As part of this, the EPFL and the University of Geneva occupy some 15,000m2 of the site and, in October 2013, it was announced that Campus Biotech was to be the core of a new Swiss neuroscience valley with the research groups involved in the Human Brain Project and the Blue Brain Project, as well as most scientists from the Center for Neuroprosthetics, moving there in 2014.
+As part of this, the EPFL and the University of Geneva occupy some 15,000m2 of the site.
+In October 2013, it was announced that Campus Biotech was to be the core of a new Swiss neuroscience valley with the research groups involved in the Human Brain Project and the Blue Brain Project, as well as most scientists from the Center for Neuroprosthetics, moving there in 2014.